An Optimal, Universal and Agnostic Decoding Method for Message Reconstruction, Bio and Technosignature Detection: Introduction

-Our method is based on the principles of algorithmic information dynamics (AID)~\cite{algodyn,nmi}, and it consists of a perturbation analysis of a received signal.
-AID is based upon the mechanisms of algorithmic probability and the universal distribution, a formal approach to Artificial General Intelligence that required the massive production of a universal distribution, the mother of all models~\cite{miracle}, to build a very large (semi-computable) model of computable approximative models.
-The underlying idea is that a computable model, or computer program, is a causal explanation of a piece of data.
-For each perturbation, a new computable approximative model is built and compared against the observation~\cite{nmi,maininfo}.
-Equipped with AID, we estimated the algorithmic probability changes for a message under distinct partitions as perturbations.
-The partition (i.e., multidimensional space) for which the message displays the lowest complexity indicates the original partition that the received signal stream encodes.
-For example in the case of bidimensional spaces, our method then consists of finding the bidimensional space $ \mathcal{ S }_2 $ for which the algorithmic complexity of the object embedded into $ \mathcal{ S }_2 $ (i.e., a message) is minimised.
+As pointed out, our method is based on the principles of Algorithmic Information Dynamics (AID)~\cite{algodyn,nmi,Abrahao2021b}, and it consists of a perturbation analysis of a received signal.
+AID is based upon the principles of information theory and the mechanisms of algorithmic probability and the universal distribution, a formal approach to a type of Artificial General/Super Intelligence that requires the massive production of a universal distribution, the mother of all models~\cite{miracle}, to build a very large (semi-computable) model of computable approximate models.
+The underlying idea is that a computable model is a causal explanation of a piece of data.
+As a result of each perturbation applied to the received signal, a new computable approximate model is built, and then compared against the observation~\cite{nmi,maininfo}.
+This process then builds a large landscape of possible candidate models (along with their respective approximate complexity values) from which one can infer the best model.
+In the particular context investigated in this article, the partition (i.e., multidimensional space) for which the message (image) displays sufficiently low complexity values are candidate dimensions to match the original partition that the received signal stream encodes.

-In what follows, we demonstrate how to reconstruct signals and messages by deriving the number of dimensions and the scale of each length of an object from examples ranging from text to images embedded in multiple dimensions, showing a connection between irreducible information content, syntax, geometry, semantics, and topology.

-See also Sections~\ref{sectionAIDistortions} and~\ref{sectionRetrievability} for a formalisation of the theoretical background of this method that applies to multidimensional spaces in general.